Introduction

 Inspect the Mattress and Box Spring

-- Strip the bed: Remove all bedding to get a clear view of the mattress and box spring.
+- Strip the bed: Take off all the bedding so you can see the mattress and box spring clearly.

-- Check the seams: Use a flashlight to examine the mattress seams and box spring for dark spots, eggs, or shed skins.
+- Check the seams: Use a flashlight to carefully look at the seams and edges of the mattress and box spring for dark spots, eggs, or shed skins.

 Examine the Bed Frame and Headboard

-- Focus on crevices: Bed bugs love hiding in cracks and crevices.
-Inspect the bed frame and headboard thoroughly, especially if they’re made of wood.
+- Focus on crevices: Bed bugs love to hide in cracks and crevices.
+Make sure to inspect the bed frame and headboard, especially if they are made of wood.

 Step 3: Checking Upholstered Furniture

-- Sofas and chairs: Don’t ignore upholstered furniture.
-Check the seams, under cushions, and all hidden spots for any signs of bed bugs.
+- Sofas and chairs: Don’t forget about upholstered furniture.
+Check the seams, under cushions, and any hidden spots for signs of bed bugs.

 Step 4: Beyond the Bed